jywu20/thermal-z2/log.md

 A much simpler version of 2D periodic square lattice is implemented and tested.

 The contents of `infra` is then copied to `integrated-prototype`.

+# 2021.10.31

+First run of pure $\mathbb{Z}_2$ gauge theory, stored in `integrated-prototype\2021-10-31`.
+The phase diagram `integrated-prototype\2021-10-31\z2-flux-average-phase-diagram.PNG` can be found to be almost exactly the same with `z2-direct-prototype\2021-10-8-run-2\z2-flux-average.PNG`, but the low temperature performance has been improved.
+(At the first glance the low transverse field performance is also improved, but that is just illusion because in `integrated-prototype\2021-10-31` we start from $h=0.2$ instead of $h=0.1$.)